AwkwardLiSFan/professional-development-2024/the-managers-path-o-reilly/NOTES.md

     - Reality rarely matches up to expectations with both roles
     - There are pros and cons to each, try both and pick one that you enjoy the most
 - Process Czars
-    - _"The process czar believes that there is one true process that, if implemented cor- rectly and followed as designed, will solve all of the team’s biggest problems."_
+    - _"The process czar believes that there is one true process that, if implemented correctly and followed as designed, will solve all of the team’s biggest problems."_
     - The opposite of this is a manager who realises that processes should meet the needs of the team and the project
     - Strive for self-regulating processes (i.e. automation)
     - Be honest and make it clear to the team that it is okay to fail